 You can switch between funds, or move back to the default strategy option, whenever you want.
 Just use PlanViewer or call the Workplace Investing Service Centre on 0800 3 68 68 68.
-Please keep in mind that switches usually take a couple of business days to carry out and you won't be invested while this is happening.
-This means you could miss out on growth if the market rises during this period.
+When you switch funds there will be a short time when your money won't be invested, and this will vary depending on the funds you switch between.
+During this period, the prices of the funds will change and so this may affect the number of units you will buy in your new fund choice.
+Units represent your holding in a fund and are the smallest portion of its ownership.